 - Who can write for you? - Need at least one prof/instructor in your STEM option or highly related field for your 1st letter.
 (No Hum or SS letters.)
+Best to have letters from profs/instructors in your option.

 2nd Letter: